'Gardens for Wildlife' aims to encourage and recognise wildlife-friendly gardens and environment-friendly practices in urban gardens.

 By becoming a ‘Gardens for Wildlife' member and through display of your sign you clearly demonstrate your support and commitment to protecting wildlife species and habitat - this is highly commendable and great to see.
 Find out more about Gardens for Wildlife membership.

-The ‘Gardens for Wildlife' program is administered by the Department of Primary Industries, Parks, Water and Environment.
+The ‘Gardens for Wildlife' program is administered by the Department of Natural Resources and Environment Tasmania.

 As at October 2021, there are 718 members covering 3,078 ha.